david-cortes/fneighcf/README.md

 A more detailed example with the MovieLens data can be found [in this IPython notebook](http://nbviewer.jupyter.org/github/david-cortes/fneighcf/blob/master/example/fneighcf_example.ipynb), and docstrings are available for internal documentation (e.g. ```?FNeight.fit```).

 ## Implementation Notes
-This is a pure python implementation of the algorithm, so fitting the model will be slow for larger datasets.
+This is a pure python implementation of the algorithm, so fitting the model will be slow for large datasets.
 The code quality is research-grade.
 As a point of reference, one gradient descent iteration over the movielens-100k takes around 5 minutes on a regular computer, while an iteration over the movielens-1M takes around 1 hour.
 Making recommendations from the model is fast though.

 User and item biases are started with a simple heuristic:
 ```